Uniformly hot nightside temperatures on short-period gas giants

-As described in the methods, we invert published phase curves for all twelve planets in our survey into longitudinal brightness maps, to obtain dayside and nightside effective temperatures (\cref{fig:nightside}).
-We plot the temperatures versus irradiation temperature, $T_{0} \equiv T_{\star}\sqrt{R_{\star}/ a}$, where $T_{\star}$ is the stellar effective temperature, $R_{\star}$ is the stellar radius, and $a$ is semi-major axis.
-We use irradiation instead of the traditional equilibrium temperature, $T_{\rm eq} = (1/4)^{1/4} T_0$, because the latter presumes perfect heat redistribution, a poor assumption for most hot Jupiters.
-For the nine planets with $T_{0} < 3500$K, the nightside temperatures are all approximately 1000K and exhibit a very weak trend with stellar irradiation.
-The three ultra-hot Jupiters WASP-12b, WASP-33b, and WASP-103b all have much hotter nightsides.
+In \Cref{fig:nightside} we show the dayside and nightside effective temperatures plotted against the stellar irradiation temperature, $T_{0} \equiv T_{\star}\sqrt{R_{\star}/ a}$, were $T_{\star}$ is the stellar effective temperature, $R_{\star}$ is the stellar radius, and $a$ is semi-major axis.
+The nightside temperatures are all around 1100K and exhibit a slight upward trend with stellar irradiation.
+We tabulate the dayside temperature, nightside temperature, Bond Albedo, and heat recirculation efficiency for each planet in \Cref{table:results}.
+While this paper was under review, a similarly flat trend for nightside brightness temperature was reported \cite{Beatty2018}.